MIROC-DOC/model_description/org/md_enorg/p-rad.md

 > EQ=00005.

-where TERM00035 is the absorption coefficient of the molecule TERM00036, and each subchannel has a Different.
+where TERM00035 is the absorption coefficient of the molecule TERM00036, which is different for each subchannel.

 > EQ=00006.

-as a function of temperature TERM00037(K) and atmospheric pressure TERM00038(hPa) in the form Given.
+as a function of temperature TERM00037(K) and atmospheric pressure TERM00038(hPa).
 TERM00039 is the amount of gas in the layer represented by mol TERM00040, Volume Mixing Ratio TERM00041 (in ppmv) to ,

 > EQ=00007.

 And it can be calculated that .
-However, TERM00042 is the gas constant per mole (8.31 J TERM00043 TERM 00044) and ,
+Note that TERM00042 is the gas constant per mole (8.31 J TERM00043 TERM00044),
 The unit of air layer thickness TERM00045 is in km.
 The volume mixing ratio TERM00046 at ppmv is
 Mass Mixture Ratio TERM00047 to ,